MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 ## Pattern selection in the pro-code ISV Journey

-To help ISVs build their generative AI solutions, Microsoft has created guidance to help you identify a viable use case and begin creating it.
+To help independent software vendors (ISVs) build their generative AI solutions, Microsoft created guidance to help you find a viable use case and start creating it.
 This page focuses on pro-code patterns developers can choose as they go through the journey of building their solution.
-If you are uncertain if a pro-code or low-code journey is right for you, visit the [capability envisioning page](Capability-Envisioning.md) to identify which approach may be best suited to your use case.
+If you're unsure whether to choose a pro-code or low-code pattern, visit the [capability envisioning page](Capability-Envisioning.md) to find the best approach for your use case.

 ## Considerations for a pro-code journey

 Choosing a pro-code approach enables ISVs like you to make use of highly customizable options when designing your AI applications.
-Within the pro-code approach, there are a number of patterns covering many platforms to address different needs and preferences.
-You will likely be a good fit for one of these patterns if you are:
+Within the pro-code approach, there are many patterns covering several platforms to address different needs and preferences.
+A pro-code pattern is a good fit if you are:

 - Building a highly customized app and need more components within your control.
 - Integrating AI capabilities into your own application or building one from scratch.
 - Adhering to unique data or security concerns.

-If you require a quick path to completion and you can build your application using out-of-the-box capabilities from tools like Power Platform connectors, you may be interested in researching [low-code patterns](Low-Code-Patterns.md).
+If you need a quick solution and can use tools like Power Platform connectors, consider researching [low-code patterns](Low-Code-Patterns.md).

 There are two high-level approaches within pro-code:

 - **Building a custom copilot.** This approach encompasses patterns that help you to create a solution with natural language capabilities.
-This enables your AI to converse naturally with users in a wide range of situations.
+Building with a custom copilot enables your AI to converse naturally with users in a wide range of situations.
 - **Building an application on Fabric.** This approach covers patterns that use Fabric to process or store data, which can be integrated with an AI application you create.
 These patterns provide a strong data foundation and an opportunity for more customization.

 Both approaches offer numerous benefits and enable you to create a customizable AI application.
-Depending on the pattern you choose, this could be an entirely new application or new capabilities that you introduce into an existing application.
+Depending on the pattern you choose, you may build an entirely new application or new capabilities that you introduce into an existing application.

 ## Choosing a pattern

 Choosing a pattern is the last step an ISV takes before beginning to build a solution.
 The pattern you select:

-- **Impacts the capabilities of your solution.** Choosing the correct pattern for the situation will enable you to align your solution to your customers' needs.
+- **Impacts the capabilities of your solution.** Choosing the correct pattern for the situation enables you to align your solution to your customers' needs.
 Selecting a pattern with too few capabilities can limit what you can create.
 - **Affects the developmental cost of the project.** Some patterns require a heavier lift during development, costing ISVs time and money.
 The investment needed for the pattern you select shouldn't outpace the potential value of your use case.
 - **Enables you to work within different interfaces.** Some patterns are designed to create applications from scratch, while others are designed to work within your existing applications or platforms from Microsoft.
-- **Changes data, infrastructure, and other back-end considerations.** Pro-code patterns are generally versatile but may have limits or require modifications.
+- **Changes data, infrastructure, and other back-end considerations.** Pro-code patterns are versatile but may have limits or require modifications.
 Typically, your data and infrastructure options become more customizable as you choose more complex pattern options.

 Because of all these factors, it is essential to carefully evaluate your situation, your customers' needs, and your technical capabilities before choosing a pattern.
 The platform and strategy you select will impact what you can create.